jphong125/stellaapic/Writerside/topics/auth.md

 ## Failure response for a game session ( response )

-Example of failure response from LuckyMonaco API servers.
+Example of failure response from Kyren API servers.

-In case of failure, LuckyMonaco servers will return  'HTTP status 4XX' or 'HTTP status 5XX' and following response body.
+In case of failure, Kyren servers will return  'HTTP status 4XX' or 'HTTP status 5XX' and following response body.

 ### Example of BODY